-- English - Pre-Calculus Math (or 70% in Academic Math) - any two of the following science requirements: Chemistry, Biology, Physics, Geology, Oceanography, or Agriculture - one elective

-NS students who have successfully completed five Grade 12 university preparatory credits, including English and Math, are able to use NS Oceans 11 and/or NS Agriculture 11 to meet the above-noted science requirements.
+- English - Pre-Calculus Mathematics (or 70% in Academic Mathematics) - any two of the following science requirements: Chemistry, Biology, Physics, Geology, Oceanography, or Agriculture - one elective - NS students who have successfully completed five Grade 12 university preparatory credits, including English and Mathematics, are able to use NS Oceans 11 and/or NS Agriculture 11 to meet the above-noted science requirements. - Applicants who are otherwise qualified but do not have the appropriate physics, chemistry and/or math courses may be admitted with the requirement that they take the relevant non-credit introductory studies course(s) in their first year prior to registering in the degree-level counterpart(s).
+The non-credit introductory studies courses include CHEM0050 Preparatory Chemistry, PHYS0050 Introductory Physics, and MATH0050 Functions.